5 Types of Clay for Skincare

 Never incorporate ingredients containing vitamin C into the mixture.
 Vitamin C is a compound, that when in contact with the clay, creates a chemical oxidation reaction, promoting the production of free radicals.
 It is far better to add oils such as tea tree oil to disinfect or olive, jojoba or almond oil to nourish.

 It is important to note that the tools used to prepare the mask should never contain metal since that would reduce the benefits of the clay.
 We suggest that the tools used contain materials such as glass, wood, porcelain or clay.
-In addition, the water used to mix the clay should be free of chlorine, to further accentuate their properties.
+In addition, the water used to mix the clay should be free of chlorine, to further accentuate its properties.
 Of course, you could mix the clay with an infusion of green tea that helps eliminate toxins from the skin and have antibacterial and healing properties.
 The clay, as already previously mentioned, may be mixed with essential oil instead of water.
-A mask in combination with aromatherapy, provide benefits not only to the skin but also to the senses.
+A mask in combination with aromatherapy provides benefits not only to the skin but also to the senses.

 Types of clay